yafp/media-dupes/README.md

 ## developers
 You are always welcome to check and even improve the code.

+### jsdoc
+The current jsdoc documentation can be found on [https://yafp.github.io/media-dupes/](https://yafp.github.io/media-dupes/).

 ### contributing
 Please see the [contributing informations](docs/CONTRIBUTING.md) for more details.